ryt/runapp/README.md

 > The **bin** directory may differ based on your system.
 It could be */usr/bin*, */usr/local/bin*, */usr/opt/bin*, etc.

 #### Notes
-Ported from the original perl script version to python3.
+Ported from the original Perl script version to Python 3.
 You can access the original perl version at [ryt/runapp-perl](https://github.com/ryt/runapp-perl).

 <sub>Copyright &copy; 2024 Ray Mentose.</sub>